 “But the king will rejoice in God; all who swear by God’s name will praise him, while the mouths of liars will be silenced.” (verse 11)

 King David closes his psalm by feeling the joy of God’s presence as in prayer he entrusts to God himself, God’s people, and his enemies who have lied about him (social connections).
-May you and I also rejoice in God as we yield our whole selves to him!
+May you and I also rejoice in God as we yield our whole embodied self and the functioning of our total personality to him!